Komodo Resort and Diving Club

 Visited in November 2022.
 Photographer: Nigel and Sylviane Thomas.
 Cameras: Olympus Tough T5, T6 and Nikon Coolpix W300.

 Visit website here.
-If you want to visit this site with like minded snorkellers have a look at our sister website here, Planet Snorkeling, who are running a trip there in 2024.
+If you want to visit this site with like minded snorkellers have a look at our sister website here, Planet Snorkeling, who will be running a trip there in in the future.

 The Komodo Dive Resort is located on Sebayur Island in the northeast of the Komodo Archipelago.
 The resort has a house reef with a beach frontage of approximately 500m.
 The reef extends both south and north of the beach, facing west in the north and southwest, at its southernmost point.